 Try to distill the essence of your app and the core experience it’s trying to offer.
 Is it an app-defining feature?
 Will your app be the same without it?
 Is it something that distinguishes it from your competitors?
 Generally speaking, keep the “essence” free, but everything else is fair game, and you can put a price tag on it.

 Also, don’t forget to check out what your competitors are doing.
-Emulating them or trying to offer the exact opposite of what they are offering are equally legitimate strategies in the ever-evolving and constantly-changing app industry.
+Emulating them or trying to offer the exact opposite of what they are offering are equally legitimate strategies in the ever-evolving and constantly changing app industry.
 So, don’t be scared of experimenting and trying out new strategies.

 Pro tip: This is especially important for those in the mobile gaming business.
 Make sure that users who don’t commit to any purchases are not disadvantaged gameplay-wise.
-Otherwise, you are basically offering a subscription game but under a different name and with more hurdles for users to clear.
+Otherwise, you are essentially offering a subscription game but under a different name and with more hurdles for users to clear.
 No one will appreciate that and your acquisition funnel is going to take a hit.

 Some key data to keep in mind